Andreas Loewe: Other

 Loewe was elected as a fellow of the Royal Historical Society (FRHistS) in 2011, and was one of seven Rex Lipman Fellows who visited St Peter's College, Adelaide in 2012.

-Loewe is an outspoken advocate for the rights of refugees and asylum seekers and has repeatedly called on the federal government to end offshore detention.
-In a letter to The Age newspaper in January 2014, he condemned Australia's refugee policy as "inhumane to those seeking our protection and demeaning to Australia".
+Loewe is an advocate for the rights of refugees and asylum seekers and has repeatedly called on the federal government to end offshore detention.
+In a letter to The Age newspaper in January 2014, he described Australia's refugee policy as "inhumane to those seeking our protection and demeaning to Australia".
 In August 2018 he became an ambassador of the Kids off Nauru initiative, advocating for the removal of children and their families from the Nauru Regional Processing Centre, and calling on Prime Minister Scott Morrison to "show compassion to the children held on Nauru and to end this tragedy".